OmarElayat/32-bit_RISC-V_pipelined_core/README.md

 All RISC-VI 40 instructions and Integer Multiplication and division instructions (8 Instructions).

-***For More information about the implementation, testing, verification, and assumptions, please check the attached documentation***
+***For More information about the implementation, testing, verification, and assumptions, please check the attached documentation "Report.pdf" file***